ProgrammerPlus1998/NacosX/README.md

     service_port=8080,
     metadata={"version": "1.0.0"},
 ) as svc:
-    # Service is automatically registered here
     run_my_service()
+    # Then register to Nacos when service is ready
+    svc.start()
     # Service will be automatically deregistered when exiting the context
 ```